24358-Ragnarok/.github/profile/README.md

-# 24358 Ragnarok 🔥
+# 24358 Metallum Ultorum 🔥

-We are **Ragnarok**, an FTC Robotics team based out of **Waukee, Iowa**.
-We are both the Ragnarok team and the Waukee Northwest Robotics Club, driven by the mission to revolutionize STEM technology and make it accessible to learners of all ages.
+We are **Metallum Ultorum**, an FTC Robotics team based out of **Waukee, Iowa**.
+We are both the Metallum Ultorum team and the Waukee Northwest Robotics Club, driven by the mission to revolutionize STEM technology and make it accessible to learners of all ages.

 ## Our Mission 🌟
 We strive to push the boundaries of robotics and empower people to explore, learn, and innovate within STEM fields.
 By competing in the **FIRST Tech Challenge (FTC)**, we gain hands-on experience in designing, programming, and problem-solving with cutting-edge technologies.